-The body reacts to calorie deprivation (or surplus) over time in profound ways that few people are prepared to deal with.
+The body reacts to calorie deprivation (or surplus) over time in profound ways.
+Few people are prepared to deal with these changes.

-For instance, even though you estimate your needs at let’s say 3500 kcal a day — yes this a big person who trains heavy, it’s also an easy number to work with because most people know that this would theoretically be a pound of fat –to maintain but you have a really gluttonous day and eat 7000 kcal.
+For instance, even though you estimate your needs at let’s say 3500 kcal a day to maintain but you have a really gluttonous day and eat 7000 kcal.

 Will you wake up the next day with an extra pound of fat?
 What if you decided to skip eating for a day will you lose a pound?

-So in actuality usually not, the impacts of a single day are not nearly as important as consumption over a period of time.
+In reality, you don’t see these types of short-term changes.
+The impact of a single day are not nearly as important as the consumption of energy over a period of time.

-Most people gain weight over long stretches of time so it makes sense that they also lose weight over long stretches of time.
+Most people gain weight over long stretches of time.
+It makes sense that they also lose that weight over long stretches of time.

-The body adjusts, which makes estimated need hard to figure out.
+The body adjusts.
+Making your estimated needs hard to figure out.
 It also makes tracking progress that much more important than tracking calories.

 Certainly when we apply scientific tracking methods like metabolic wards and doubly labeled water to track energy precisely, it is clear how much you need and spend.

-Energy balance matters, but in the real world it’s hard to consistently manage anything remotely resembling these expensive tracking tools.
+Energy balance matters, but in the real world these accurate methods aren’t feasible or cost-effective.

-Your body hasn’t down-regulated metabolism yet to adjust, or dramatically increased hunger sensations via hormonal changes or dramatically lowered your amount of NEAT or affected your workouts.
+Your body hasn’t down-regulated metabolism that much.
+Nor has it dramatically increased hunger sensations via hormonal changes.
+It hasn’t dramatically lowered NEAT or affected your workouts either.

-After a few weeks of that deficit you might see a different story, metabolism has dropped, NEAT activities have dropped, hormone signals are telling you to eat more (you’re starving!) and your workouts might start to suffer.
+After a few weeks of that deficit you might see a different story.
+Basal metabolism has dropped.
+NEAT activities have dropped.
+Hormone signals are telling you to eat more (you’re starving!).
+And your workouts might start to suffer.

-The bigger the overall deficit the more changes are made considerably faster (though the faster the result is generally achieved too), but the more these survival mechanisms adjust which can make things harder.
+The bigger the overall deficit the faster the metabolic changes.
+Although the faster the result is generally achieved too.
+Keep in mind, the more these survival mechanisms adjust, the harder the process gets.

 Even if you’re doing things seemingly right, just lowering intake more often doesn’t work.
 You usually need some period of trying to eat more of a maintenance.

-7) The way calories are measured/tracked may not be an accurate reflection of how they are absorbed or at least we still need to know more.
+#7 – The way calories are measured/tracked may not be an accurate reflection of how they are absorbed.

-We know that gut flora health is definitely important in the relative grand scale of things to consider for fat loss and maybe even weight gain.
+We know that gut flora health is definitely important in the relative grand scale of things.
+It could have a significant influence in some, but not in others.

 Kinda strange right?

-Your diet itself as an overall trend can probably affect this delicate balance and your environment (stress levels at work for instance) is of influence as well.
+Your diet, as an overall trend, can probably affect this delicate balance.
+And your environment (stress levels at work for instance) influences the process as well.